Division: Keyboard Performance

 Office: E-430 HFAC

-As an avid workshop facilitator, Ms. Hong-Park has presented at the International Teaching Artist Conference, College Music Society’s National Conferences, Korea Arts & Culture Education Service, and New York City Department of Education.
-Recently, she has been invited to present a workshop entitled “A Year of Experimentation: Piano Studio as a Place of Belonging, Engagement, and Ownership” at the 2021 National Conference on Keyboard Pedagogy.
-Her scholarly interests include the integration of performance and education through teaching artistry, career development, and entrepreneurship skills for musicians, student-centered teaching in applied instruction, the music of women and composers of color, and social consciousness, activism and advocacy through the arts.
+As an avid workshop facilitator, Ms. Hong-Park has presented at the International Teaching Artist Conference, UNESCO’s UniTwin International Arts Symposium, National Conference on Keyboard Pedagogy, College Music Society’s National Conferences, Seoul Philharmonic Orchestra, Peace & Life Zone Music Festival @ DMZ Korea, Socially Engaged Musicians Network Forum of Korea, Youth Orchestra of St. Luke’s, and New York City Department of Education.
+Recently, she has been invited to present at the 2022 MTNA National Conference in Minneapolis, MN.
+Her scholarly interest includes integrating performance and education through teaching artistry, career development, entrepreneurship skills for musicians, student-centered teaching in applied instruction, the music of women and composers of color, social consciousness, activism, and advocacy of the arts.

-Ms. Hong-Park is deeply committed to providing access to and education for the arts to serve as an advocate for music.
+Ms. Hong-Park is deeply committed to providing access to and education for the arts to advocate for music.
 She has organized and established numerous community concert residencies and projects to raise funds for non-profit organizations and bring arts to underserved communities.
-Her recent professional activities include a workshop on “Orchestra: An Indispensable Link Between Artists and Its Community” as a guest speaker for the Seoul Philharmonic Orchestra and a presentation on “Artists as Engaged Citizens; Artists as Leaders” for the Socially Engaged Musicians (SEM) Network.
-In recognition of her leadership in arts education, she has been featured in select interviews and documentaries on Educational Broadcasting System network in Korea.
+In recognition of her leadership in arts education, she has been featured in select interviews and documentaries on the Educational Broadcasting System network in Korea.

-Ms. Hong-Park is a founding member of the Ardelia Trio, praised by Korea’s EBS Network Evening News as “…something very special and unique…” Enthusiastic about contemporary music, the trio held their debut recital at Carnegie’s Weill Hall in 2012 featuring commissioned works of Cypriot composer, Sophia Serghi.
-The trio aims to bridge the gap between performers and audience through interactive concerts.
-Ms. Hong-Park was integral in establishing a community concert residency in Korea in partnership with the community organization Mécénat.
+Ms. Hong-Park is a founding member of the Ardelia Trio, praised by Korea’s EBS Network Evening News as “…something very special and unique…” Enthusiastic about contemporary music, the trio held its debut recital at Carnegie’s Weill Hall in 2012, featuring commissioned works of Cypriot composer Sophia Serghi.
+Ms. Hong-Park was also integral in establishing a community concert residency in Korea in partnership with the community organization Mécénat.
 The trio received $25,000 from Korea’s Posco in support of their endeavors.

-Ms. Hong-Park has served as a juror for the MTNA Eastern Division Competition in both the Senior Piano Performance and Senior Piano Duet divisions, MTNA Piano Competition in the state level, International Virtuoso Competition, Encore Keyboard Competition, and Music Educators Association of New Jersey.
+Ms. Hong-Park has served as a juror for the MTNA Eastern Division Competition in both the Senior Piano Performance and Senior Piano Duet divisions, NJMTA Piano Competition, International Virtuoso Competition, Encore Keyboard Competition, and Music Educators Association of New Jersey Piano Auditions.
+She currently serves as the chair of the MTNA Piano Performance Competition.